 However, there is always a tension between the quantum mechanics and the classical stochastic or probabilistic description.
 The most famous one is Bell's theorem \cite{bellEinsteinPodolskyRosen1964}.
 To partially resolve the issue, quantum fluctuation theorems are commonly founded in a initial-classical and final-classical manners, in which measurements are performed at both initial and final points (the two-point measurement scheme) \cite{tasakiJarzynskiRelationsQuantum2000,campisiColloquiumQuantumFluctuation2011}.
 However, such scheme can only describe the case where the initial state has no correlations (between the system and the environment or within the subsystems).
 Therefore it is not suitable to characterize the dynamics of quantum information.
-Different resolutions have been proposed \cite{parkFluctuationTheoremArbitrary2017,abergFullyQuantumFluctuation2018,kwonFluctuationTheoremsQuantum2019,micadeiQuantumFluctuationTheorems2020,soneQuantumJarzynskiEquality2020}.
-On the other hand, quasiprobability has a long history in the studying of quantum dynamics \cite{dresselWeakValuesInterference2015}.
+Different resolutions have been proposed.
+However the tension between the classical and the quantum descriptions exists if the classical trajectory (described by the classical probability) is applied, such as the ones proposed in \cite{parkFluctuationTheoremArbitrary2017,abergFullyQuantumFluctuation2018,micadeiQuantumFluctuationTheorems2020,soneQuantumJarzynskiEquality2020}.
+On the other hand, the quasiprobability has a long history in the study of quantum dynamics \cite{dresselWeakValuesInterference2015}.
 Only recently, the quasiprobability plays a role in the study of quantum thermodynamics \cite{lostaglioQuantumFluctuationTheorems2018,kwonFluctuationTheoremsQuantum2019,levyQuasiprobabilityDistributionHeat2020}.